YAML configuration

 HTTP Server Fields

-• url: HTTPS URL of the MCP server (required, must use HTTPS)
+• url: HTTPS URL of the MCP server (required)

 System Prompt Sections